What is deferred maintenance (DM)?

 How much deferred maintenance is attributed to the total NPS asset portfolio?

-More than $11.927 billion in DM – work that has been postponed for more than a year and remains unresolved – can be attributed to the NPS asset portfolio.
+More than $11.331 billion in DM can be attributed to the NPS asset portfolio.
 NPS managers care for over 400 uniquely American treasures consisting of more than 75,000 assets.
-Aging facilities, increasing use and insufficient funding all contribute to the growing backlog affecting these assets.
+Aging facilities, increasing use, and insufficient funding all contribute to the growing backlog affecting these assets.

 How does the NPS define assets?